Scott-Allred/ImageClassifier/README.md

 **Scott Allred**

 #### Executive summary
-This image classifier detects failed wafers with very good accuracy.
+The intent of this model is to automate a manual inspection in a semiconductor environment.
+Wafers experience a variety of conditions across the hundreds of steps in there fabriction.
+The focus of this script is to process and flag defects on the backside of wafers, which is tracked much less robustly than the frontside.
 #### Rationale
-Automated review of images is laborious and slow.
-This script will scan a destination folder and provide a report of any wafers flagged as failing, allowing actionable insights in near real time.
+Manual review of images is time consuming and a poor use of engineering resources.
+This script will monitor the destination folder of an image capture system and determine whether any backside defects are present rapidly after this scan.
+On a single day, thousands of images can be collected, and the subsequent manual review results in many images that either aren't reviewed promptly or aren't reviewed at all.
 #### Research Question
-Detect and classify the presence of anomalies on the backside of silicon wafers in a semiconductor fab.
+Use machine learnign for image classification to detect the presence of anomalies on the backside of silicon wafers in a semiconductor fab.
 #### Data Sources
-Images are collected from a 15 MP camera, and manually labeled as "PASS" or "FAIL" for the model training.
+Images are collected from an automated, high-speed image capture system.
+For the train/test images, I've manually labeled the images as either "PASS" or "FAIL".
+The number of examples of FAIL data is very low (rare to have defects) thus I used the Augmentor library to generate more images for training.
+To simplify the image processing.
+To reduce the amount of redundant data processed, I used CV2 library to reduce the images to a small circle in the center of the wafers.
+This region is where the defects are present, the outer region does not contain valuable diagnostic information for the model.
 #### Methodology
-I will use SVC and logistic regression classifiers to determine the best method to classify these images.
+I fit a variety of models including: SVC, logistic regression, random forest, and then ensemble methods with SVC, gradient boost and voting classifiers.
 #### Results
-Both models had outstanding accuracy.
-Logitics regression took far longer to fit, thus SVC is the ideal model.
-Accuracy on the limited training set was very high; the confusion matrix reflected no errors
+All models had very high accuracy (99% or better).
+While I recognize this indicates overfitting,
 #### Next steps
 I recommend expanding the training set and testing out a CNN for this application.